westonganger/paper_trail-association_tracking/README.md

 ## TODO

 - Continue removing most-non association specs
-- Decide what to do about transaction_id, It may be nice to leave this in paper_trail itself.
-Verify no statements regarding `transaction_id` were accidentally lost via initial cleanup commit
+- Ensure all references to be `transaction_id` are properly patched.
 - Improve Readme
-- Add consolidated list of paper trail plugins to offical paper_trail readme
+- Add consolidated list of paper trail plugins to official paper_trail readme

 ## Table of Contents